BA Honours in Education

 To join this BA Top-up programme you should already hold:

+All applicants will be required to attend an interview to determine eligibility.
 The offer of a place is dependent upon a satisfactory DBS check (formally CRB) which confirms that there are no contra-indications to you working with children and vulnerable adults.

 The course is modular; you will undertake four modules including an Individual Research Project which is normally carried out in the context of your own setting.